iresil/NeuralNet/README.md

 - **NeuralNet_Data**: C++ static library that contains everything related to saving and loading both input and output data.
 - **NeuralNet_Test**: Google Test project to ensure code correctness.

+## Core Components
+- **Tensor**: This is not a building block of the neural network per se, but it encapsulates the math that's necessary for the neural network to operate.
+- **Input Layer**: The input layer usually operates on tensors of various sizes, reshaping them into flat vectors on which the rest of the transformations will be applied.
+- **Fully Connected Layer**: The fully connected layer is the most important part of a neural network.
+  It applies a _learnable affine transformation_ to its inputs.
+An affine transformation is just a linear transformation (matrix multiplication) followed by a translation (the addition of a bias vector).
+In geometry, these operations preserve points, straight lines, and planes (they maintain "affine structure").
+Specifically in neural networks, the weight and bias inputs are not fixed.
+The model learns them by minimizing a loss function during training, using backpropagation and gradient descent.
+  So, the transformation is learnable, because the neural network tunes weight and bias to fit the data.
+- **Activation Layer**: Because executing multiple linear transformations one after the other would just lead to a different linear transformation, an activation function is necessary, to introduce nonlinearity to the neural network.
+  This helps the neural network identify and represent complex patterns or relationships in the data.
+The activation layer is a software abstraction that wraps the activation function so that it can be easily defined as part of the model graph.
+- **Loss Function**: This is what guides the learning process in neural networks.
+A loss function is what quantifies the difference between the model's predictions and the actual values, providing feedback to minimize errors.

+## Core Training Functionality
+- **Forward Propagation**: During forward propagation, input data passes through each subsequent layer of the neural network, so that the final prediction can be generated.
+- **Backward Propagation**: During backward propagation (or backpropagation), the neural network "learns by its mistakes".
+  As soon as the prediction is generated, it is compared to the desired value.
+The loss is calculated and then that loss is propagated through the neural network's layers in reverse order, so that weights and biases per layer can be adjusted.
+This is called gradient descent.

 ## Tensors
 ### Automatic Differentiation (Autograd)
 #### Rules for Tensor Addition (Elementwise Addition)